nna109/Phyton-by-gitdagray/README.md

 ## Notes

 - This is a beginner learning project, which was first committed on 26th March 2026.
-- The codes I learned was committed in Jupyter Notebook using Anaconda environment.
+- The codes I learned were initally written and tested in Jupyter Notebook using Anaconda environment.
-- The codes displayed in GitHub was a copy-paste code I generated from Jupyter Notebook.
+- The versions displayed in GitHub were originally copy-pasted from those notebooks.
-- This repo was made without basic knowledge  (zero) of computational system or proper workflows.
+- This repo was created without having basic knowledge  (zero) of computational system or proper development workflows.
 - Basically, I just edited this repo in this GitHub without using actual git code through Linux terminal.
 - I recenly learned the proper way from my labmate, Ibnu (15th May 2026).
-He suggested following IanKorf GitHub repo (MCB185).
+He suggested following IanKorf GitHub repo (MCB185) to better understand Linux and bioinformatics practices.
 - Currently learning this slowly.